Person of day - 11 FEBRUARY 2022

 For 10 years, he was one of the governors of the Russian Chess School and he went on to govern multiple regional schools; for example, in Satka, in the Chelyabinsk region.
 As a trainer-second, he aided Anatoly Karpov, Lev Polugaevsky, Alexei Shirov, Alexandra Kosteniuk and trainer the teams of several countries.
 At Olympiads, he performed for the Latvian team.

-He made a sizeable contribution to the theory of debuts; in his younger years, he developed and performed the Chelyabinsk version of the Sicilian Defence, which is known as the Sveshnikov Sicilian in the West.
-He is the author of several monographs on debuts, which are very popular with professional and amateurs, as well as multiple articles.
-He is an active defender of chess players’ rights, especially the right to intellectual property.
+He made a sizable contribution to the theory of debuts; in his younger years, he developed and performed the Chelyabinsk version of the Sicilian Defence, which is known as the Sveshnikov Sicilian in the West.
+He was an author of several monographs on debuts, which are very popular with professional and amateurs, as well as multiple articles.
+He was an active defender of chess players’ rights, especially the right to intellectual property.

-Evgeny Sveshnikov continues to perform in matches and tournaments: for example, he played friendly matches against Alexey Shirov, Anatoly Karpov, Dana Reizniece-Ozola and Nona Gaprindashvili.
+To the last, Evgeny Sveshnikov continued to perform in matches and tournaments: for example, he played friendly matches against Alexey Shirov, Anatoly Karpov, Dana Reizniece-Ozola and Nona Gaprindashvili.
 He achieved great success in veterans’ competitions; he was the champion of Russian in individual and team rankings, a world and European champion with his national team and in 2017 he won the individual world championship for men over 65.